 - (4) Determination of the Reset Rate of Distributions. - (a) Reset Rate of Distributions.
-The rate of distributions for each Reset Period (each a "Reset Rate of Distributions") shall be the Reference Rate (as defined below) [in case of a Margin insert. [plus] [minus] the Margin (as defined below)].
+The rate of distributions for each Reset Period (each a "Reset Rate of Distributions") shall be the sum of: (x) the Reference Rate (as defined below); and (y) the Margin (as defined below) [in case of semi-annual or quarterly Distributions insert:, such sum converted from an annual basis to a [semi-annual] [quarterly] basis in accordance with market convention].